conorsheehan97/MultiClass-Pore-Image-Classification/README.md

 # MultiClass-Pore-Image-Classification
+## Overview
-This project investigates the ability of a Convolutional Neural Network model to differentiate between 600 images of 3 different classes of pores.
+This project investigates the classification ability of a Convolutional Neural Network (CNN) model to differentiate between 600 images of pores belonging to 3 different classes.
+The images were manually labeled from microscope images, totaling 200 images per class.
+The goal is to evaluate how well the CNN can classify these images, similar to human neuron classification abilities.

-For this body of work 200 seperate images of 3 classes of pores were obtained, and manually labelled from microscope images.
-We want to see how good a CNN can classify these images, similar to how our own neurons did.
-For this, a CNN model consisting of convolutional layers, max pooling layers, random dropout layers, and fully connected layers was put together.
-We also used callback, which reduces the learning rate in case of no improvement, or just simply stops it.
-We then split our data into an 80/20 split, trained the model on an augmented training set.

-We plotted our Training/Validation Loss/Accuracy, and then tested our final model on the test set we initially hid from the model.
-A confusion matrix was also used in order to compare what the model misclassified as what.
+## Methodology
+### Data Collection and Labeling:
+- Obtained 200 images per class of pores from microscope images and manually labeled them.

+### Model Architecture:
+ - Built a CNN model consisting of convolutional layers, max pooling layers, random dropout layers for regularization, and fully connected layers for classification.

+### Training Strategy:
+ - Utilized callbacks to adjust learning rate on plateau or early stopping.
+ - Split data into 80/20 train-test sets and trained the model on an augmented training set to enhance generalization.

+### Evaluation:
+ - Plotted Training/Validation Loss and Accuracy curves to monitor model performance.
+ - Evaluated the final trained model on a previously unseen test set.
+ - Generated a confusion matrix to analyze classification errors and understand which classes the model misclassified.

+### Models Used
-Models used: Convolutional Neural Network
+ - Convolutional Neural Network (CNN)

-Libraries used: Pandas, Numpy, Tensorflow, Keras, Scikitlearn, Matplotlib, Path, Random,
+### Libraries Used
+ - Pandas
+ - Numpy
+ - Tensorflow
+ - Keras
+ - Scikit-learn
+ - Matplotlib
+ - Path (for file handling)
+ - Random (for data augmentation)

+## Conclusion
+This project demonstrates the application of a Convolutional Neural Network to classify pores in microscope images based on manually labeled data.
+By leveraging CNN architecture and training strategies, we achieved promising classification results.
+The use of augmentation techniques and callback functions enhanced model robustness and performance evaluation.
+Future work may involve fine-tuning the model architecture or exploring other deep learning techniques for further improvement.

+Contributions and feedback are welcome to enhance this project's capabilities and insights into automated classification tasks in microscopy.